-You probably have a vague understanding of phishing, but vague isn’t good enough if you plan on staying protected.
+You probably have a vague understanding of phishing and whaling attacks, but vague isn’t good enough if you plan on staying protected.
 Even if you thoroughly understand phishing, spear phishing is a more sophisticated version of the traditional email hacking practice.

-Similar to old-school phishing techniques, spear phishing scam artists attempt to gain access by simply asking for private information.
+Similar to old-school phishing techniques, spear phishers attempt to gain access to usernames and passwords by simply asking for sensitive information.
 They do this by posing as a source you can normally trust (like your bank, cell phone provider, or personal Amazon account).
 There is, however, one major difference between traditional phishing and spear phishing.

-Norton Security says that spear phishing “takes this trick to the next level, using social engineering...Spear phishing effectively uses all the data that’s on the Internet about you to lull you into an inappropriate sense of comfort before attempting to get your personal information.”
+Norton Security says that spear phishing “takes this trick to the next level, using social engineering...Spear phishing effectively uses all the data that’s on the Internet and social media about you to lull you into an inappropriate sense of comfort before attempting to get your personal details.”